-- Track your previous borrowing history through the National Student Loan Data System (NSLDS).
+- Track your previous borrowing history through the Direct Loans website.
 Note that this site has a record of only your Direct Loan borrowing.

 - Compare terms and rates of loans you are considering.
 Not all loans offered may meet your needs.